 As a busy senior, efficiency matters.
 Consider tools that reduce repetitive work:

 Maintaining 10+ applications per week while taking a full course load is challenging.
-Tools like Careery can help by automating repetitive parts of the application process—finding postings, filling similar forms, tracking applications—so you can focus on coursework, networking, and interview prep.
+Careery automates the repetitive parts of the application process—finding matching postings and filling similar forms automatically—so you can focus on what actually moves the needle: coursework, networking, and interview prep.

 Senior year job search timeline: Key points